 We have developed our WattUp® wireless power technology, consisting of proprietary semiconductor chipsets, software controls, hardware designs and antennas, that enables radio frequency ("RF") based charging for electronic devices.
-The WattUp technology has a broad spectrum of capabilities, including contact-based wireless charging and wireless charging at various distances.
-We have demonstrated that, for non-contact applications, our transmitter technology is able to mesh into a wire-free charging network that is expected to allow users to charge their devices even as the devices are moved about in three-dimensional space ("mobility charging").
+The WattUp technology has a broad spectrum of capabilities, including near field wireless charging and at-a-distance wireless charging at various distances.
 In November 2016 we entered into a Strategic Alliance Agreement with Dialog Semiconductor plc ("Dialog"), an industry leader in Bluetooth low energy semiconductors and power management semiconductors.
 In conjunction with the Strategic Alliance Agreement, Dialog manufactures and is the exclusive distributor of integrated circuit ("IC") products that incorporate our designs and provides sales and logistic support to customers on a global basis.
-We believe our proprietary WattUp technology can be utilized in consumer electronics such as wearables, hearing aids, earbuds, Bluetooth headsets, Internet of Things ("IoT") devices, smartphones, tablets, smartwatches, fitness bands, keyboards, mice, remote controls, rechargeable lights, batteries, medical devices with charging requirements that would otherwise require battery replacement or a wired power connection.
+We believe our proprietary WattUp technologies are well suited for many applications, including home automation, surface and implanted medical devices, electronic shelf labels, industrial IoT sensors, tracking devices, hearables, wearables, consumer electronics, public safety and military applications.
+Potential future applications include smartphones, commercial and industrial robotics, as well as automotive solutions and other devices with charging requirements that would otherwise require battery replacement or a wired power connection.

-We believe our technology is innovative in its approach, in that we are developing solutions that charge electronic devices by surrounding them with a focused RF energy pocket.
-We are engineering solutions that deliver wire-free energy for contact-based charging applications and are also developing non-contact charging at distances up to approximately three feet, as well as low-power charging for distances up to 15 feet and in some use cases mobility charging.
+We believe our technology is innovative in its approach, in that we are developing solutions that charge electronic devices with an RF energy zone.
+We are developing solutions that deliver wire-free energy for near field charging applications and are also developing at-a-distance charging at distances up to approximately three feet, as well as low-power charging for distances up to 15 feet and beyond, some of which involve mobility charging.

 To-date, we have developed multiple transmitters and receivers, including prototypes as well as partner production designs.
-The transmitters vary based on form factor, power specifications and frequencies, while the receivers are designed for applications including hearing aids, fitness bands, smartvatches, smartphones, smartglasses, sensors, industrial applications, keyboards, mice, headsets, earbuds, headphones, Bluetooth tracking tags and more.
-We are engaged with several consumer electronics (CE) and medical device companies that are in the pre-production stage of WattUp-based product development.
-In 2019, our first end customer product entered the market and we expect additional partner products to be announced and launched in 2020.
-We are also in discussion with potential customers in the consumer and industrial spaces that are considering our solutions to supply low power distance charging for products that could enter the market in 2021.
+The transmitters vary based on form factor, power specifications and frequencies, while the receivers are designed for applications including Bluetooth tracking tags, IoT sensors, hearing aids, electronic shelf labels, fitness bands, health sensors and devices, smartwatches, smartglasses, industrial applications, keyboards, mice, headsets, earbuds, headphones, and more.

+We have engagements with companies in the consumer electronics (CE), industrial, military and medical device markets that are in the both evaluation and product cycle preproduction stages of integrating WattUp-technology into devices being developed for the end-user.
+The first end product featuring our technology entered the market in 2019 and we expect additional WattUp enabled products to be announced and launched in 2021.
+We are also in discussions with potential customers in the consumer and industrial spaces that are considering our solutions to supply low power distance charging for products that could enter the market in 2022.
-When the company was founded in 2012, we recognized the need to design and build an enterprise-class network management and control software ("NMS") system that would be integral to supporting our customers' rapid and cost-effective deployment of our wire-free charging technology.
-Our NMS system is robust and flexible enough to both scale up to control thousands of devices across an enterprise, or scale down to meet the needs of a home or IoT environment.

 In December 2017, we announced Federal Communications Commission ("FCC") certification of our first-generation WattUp Mid Field transmitter, which simultaneously powers multiple devices at a distance of up to three feet.
 This transmitter underwent rigorous, multi-month testing to verify that it met consumer safety and regulatory requirements.
 We believe this was the first certification of a Part 18 FCC-approved non-contact wireless charging transmitter, and that it establishes engineering design precedents that can streamline future regulatory approvals for our technology and for our customers' end-products that employ our technology.
-In April 2020, we announced an FCC certification for a new over-the-air charging transmitter technology which we believe will offer our partners a lower-cost, smaller size transmitter technology for lower power applications.